youyanggu/covid19_projections/estimating-true-infections.md

 [Back to Top](#top)

-## Method #2: Using Confirmed Deaths
+## Using Confirmed Deaths

-The second method is the method used by *covid19-projections.com*.
+We can compare the previous approach to a method used by [covid19-projections.com](https://covid19-projections.com).
 It uses only past reported deaths to predict future reported deaths.
-You can read more about our model on our [About](/about) page.
+You can read more about our model [here](https://covid19-projections.com/about).

 One of the outputs generated by our model is the number of true infections in each region and country.
 We simply take that output from our model to get our estimate of true infections in the US.